foodfight/showz/scripts/episode-26-test-kitchen.md

   year, however it wasn't made public until recently.
 Why did you choose to develop it in private rather than in the open? esp. when some tools have complementary or overlapping functionality (i.e. berkshelf)?
+* test-kitchen doesn't seem to have support for spinning up multiple vms simultaneously and testing their interaction.
+This would be esp. useful for spinning up a mysql cluster, for instance.
+Is this feature planned?

 Picks<a name="picks"></a>
 -----